jonathanyeong/home-on-the-web/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d6e74da5-c5f3-480b-8ae7-c7706679401c/deploy-status)](https://app.netlify.com/sites/elastic-engelbart-26e6d9/deploys)

 Built with SvelteKit and deployed on Netlify.
 This project is my blog/digital garden found [here](https://jonathanyeong.com).
 This repo is a learning project so it might not be the best svelte code.
-If you see something particularly egregious feel free to create an issue, or reach out to me on Twitter!
+If you see something particularly egregious feel free to [create an issue](https://github.com/jonathanyeong/home-on-the-web/issues/new), or reach out to me on [Twitter](https://twitter.com/JonoYeong)!

+## Features

+- Ability to filter based on tags of a post.
+Filtering respects the current search objects.
+- Search provided via Fuse.js
+- Dark/Light theme
+- Netlify Deploy Previews to share draft links

 ## Getting started